MSR Research Colloquium 2026

 • Tianyuan Yu

-Tianyuan Yu 于天远 Associate Professor at Mount Saint Vincent University
+Tianyuan Yu 于天远, PhD.
+Associate Professor at Mount Saint Vincent University

 Scholar, Zen practitioner, and pilgrim.